List of The Phantom Tollbooth characters: Senses Taker

 The Senses Taker ("census taker") is a demon who robs Milo, the Humbug, and Tock of their senses by wasting their time and asking useless questions.
 Feiffer's illustration was an experiment using spattered ink, later used by Gerald Scarfe and Ralph Steadman a few years later.

-In the Chuck Jones adaption, the Senses Taker is voiced by Daws Butler.
+In the Chuck Jones adaptation, the Senses Taker is voiced by Daws Butler.